 Lingual braces vs Invisalign — which is better?
 There's no short answer, and it depends entirely on your individual case.

 Invisalign can treat around 90% of cases.
 However, there are some that will still need to be treated with a bracket-and-wire braces system.
-There are also factors like cost, visibility, and comfort that you'll want to consider when choosing your braces.
+There are also factors like cost, visibility, and comfort that you'll want to consider when choosing your adult braces.

 Table of contents